-Please note that performance measures for all qualifications will be calculated according to when the qualifications are planned to end (that is: the planned end date).
+Please note that performance measures for all qualifications are calculated according to when the qualifications are planned to end (the planned end date).
 Where a student continues their study beyond the planned end date entered at the start of the learning aim, the planned end date must not be changed.

-5.10.9 Recording of planned hours for 16-19 year-old students in the school census (only relevant to pupils in national curriculum year 12 or above) [For: Secondary, all-through and PRU] [used for funding]
+5.9.9 Recording of planned hours for 16-19 year-old students in the school census (only relevant to pupils in national curriculum year 12 or above) [For: Secondary, all-through and PRU / AP] [used for funding]

-All planned hours data are collected and returned by the school which holds the pupil's 'main' registration.
-Where a pupil is dually registered, the school with the 'main' registration will make the return; that is: if school 'A' holds the main registration and has 120 planned hours and school 'B' (subsidiary registration) has 250 planned hours, the return would be made by school 'A' (370 planned hours), with school 'B' making no return of planned hours or post-16 learning aims for this student.
+All planned hours data are collected and returned by the school that holds the pupil's 'main' registration.
+Where a pupil is dually registered, the school with the 'main' registration will make the return (if school 'A' holds the main registration and has 120 planned hours and school 'B' (subsidiary registration) has 250 planned hours, the return would be made by school 'A' (370 planned hours), with school 'B' making no return of planned hours or post-16 learning aims for this student).

 Planned hours are split into two categories, 'planned learning hours' and 'planned employability, enrichment and pastoral hours' each of which are described in more detail below.
-These fields collect the planned hours for each student for the whole academic year.
+These fields collect the planned hours for each student for the entire academic year.

-These fields must be completed at the start of each academic year with the planned hours for that year, that is: the annual hours for each relevant pupil.
+These fields are completed at the start of each academic year with the planned hours for that year (the annual hours for each relevant pupil).

-(a) Planned learning hours [used for funding]
+5.9.9.1 Planned learning hours [used for funding]

-The planned learning hours field is completed with the total planned timetabled and supervised hours, for the student for the current academic year, spent on ESFA funded qualifications only.
+The planned learning hours field is completed with the total planned timetabled and supervised hours, for the student for the current academic year, spent on EFA funded qualifications only.

-Timetabled hours for learning aims that are not funded by the ESFA are not included in the total number of hours recorded in this field.
-Guidance on the hours that can be included is available in the ESFA's online funding information.
+Timetabled hours for learning aims that are not funded by the EFA are not included in the total number of hours recorded in this field.
+Guidance on the hours that can be included is available in the EFA's online funding information.